Introduction

 Grasping the Core Message

-• Identifying the Central Theme: Your primary goal is to pinpoint the main idea or argument that the original text revolves around.
+- Identifying the Central Theme: Your primary goal is to pinpoint the main idea or argument that the original text revolves around.
 This could be a central finding in a research paper, the main plot point in a story, or the key takeaway from a news article.
+Using a plagiarism checker and fixer can help ensure your interpretation and presentation of the central theme remain original and accurate.

 Distinguishing Facts from Opinions